 The washed fabric is squeezed and dried in this unit.
-Teflon coated steam cylinders and stainless steel cylinders are vertically mounted on the iron frame.
+Teflon-coated steam cylinders and stainless steel cylinders are vertically mounted on the iron frame.
 The saturated steam is supplied inside the cylinders.
-The fabric gets dried by the heated surface of steam cylinders.
+The fabric gets dried on the heated surface of steam cylinders.

 The main objective of the outlet unit is to collect the fabric during the batch change to avoid machine stoppage and provide a perfect batch of fabric without any crease.

 Please click on the below video article to watch the full lecture in Hindi:

 Objectives of calendaring process, types of calendars, structure and working principle of calendaring machine